A Surprising Scudder India Bicentennial Bonus

 Two Additional 1819 Scudder Missionaries That Were Hidden from View!

-In this issue, Margery Boyden, Scudder Association Foundation Family Historian, shares her findings that 2 additional “Scudder” missionaries were sailing with Dr. John and Harriet Scudder in 1819.
+In this issue, Margery Boyden, Scudder Association Foundation Historian, shares her findings that 2 additional “Scudder” missionaries were sailing with Dr. John and Harriet Scudder in 1819.

 Curiosity can sometimes lead to unexpected but pleasing discoveries.
 When Dr. John and Harriet (Waterbury) Scudder set sail for Calcutta and Ceylon, three other missionary couples were with them.
 We couldn’t help but ask, “Who were they and what life experiences brought them to dedicate themselves to missionary service for the rest of their lives?”
-This June 2019 journal has some unexpected answers that came from the fun of genealogical pursuit.
+This June 2019 journal has some unexpected answers that came from the fun of historical pursuit.
 It seems stranger than fiction, but it is true:

 Building on April 2019’s journal focus on our common English ancestor, HenryA Scudder, yeoman of Horton Kirby, Kent, this issue continues HenryA’s story with “The Three Sons of Henry Scudder (Skudder), Yeoman of Horton Kirby, Kent: A Season of Political Upheaval Had Effects on Life Circumstances of Each Son.”